Skip to content

 Saeed Teebi discusses his critically acclaimed short story collection, Her First Palestinian.

-Summer 2024 topics and speakers to be announced.
-Members of the public will have the option to purchase tickets for individual panels so they can attend virtually via Zoom.
+Members of the public may purchase tickets for individual panels so they can attend virtually via Zoom.

 Industry Panels